Voltstro-Studios/UnityWebBrowser/README.md

 # Features

-- Displays the web via using a web engine.
+- Displays the web in your project via using a web browser engine.
-- Multi-engine capable
-- Controls and inputs
+- Full keyboard and mouse input
+- API to interface with the web browser engine.
 - Install as an Unity package
 - Doesn't crash the entire editor on reload
 - 100% free and open-source
+- Multi-Platform Support

 # Getting Started